metricly/metricly-docs/content/integrations/agents/LINUX-agent/LINUX-standard-install.md

 ---
 This integration’s package (computed metrics, dashboards, and policies) is automatically enabled and provisioned to your account as soon as CloudWisdom receives data.

-## Cost-Only Quick Setup
+## Cost Optimization Quick Setup

-Customers using **only Cost features**, such as Bill Analysis, can install the Linux Agent with just one quick command!
-This method enables the Linux Agent's simple mode.
+Customers using **only Cost Optimization features**, such as Bill Analysis, can install the Linux Agent with just one quick command!
+This method enables the Linux Agent's [SimpleCollector mode][2].

 {{% notice tip %}}